mrsingleton/jour71105/lessons/data/math/averages/03-mode.md

 # Mode
 Mode is useful when you need to find a numeric value that occurs frequently in a dataset.
+It's the value that occurs the most and it is reached by counting -- also a manual process without the help of a spreadsheet function.
+Unlike the other two types, there can be more than one mode, or sometimes no mode.

-There is not a math formula for mode, however, there is a built-in function in your spreadsheet tool.
+There's not a math formula for mode, however, there is a built-in function in your spreadsheet tool.

 ## Function
 `=MODE(A2:A11)`